A guide to product strategy: Frameworks and examples - LogRocket Blog

 The purpose statement is set at the company level.
 It is the highest-level “why” of the business: Why does the business or product exist?
 It should be broad enough to separate itself from specific “whats” (i.e., solutions) but narrow enough to accurately reflect how the company sees itself.

-The purpose statement should be no longer than one sentence long.
+The purpose statement should be no longer than one sentence.
 Ideally, the purpose will never change.

 Purpose statement example